frbori/TeamsMeetingRecordingsNoDownloadAzureFunctions/README.md

 - [AddTeamsInQueue](/AddTeamsInQueue)
 - [ProcessTeam](/ProcessTeam)

-The PowerShell modules used by the solution are:
+The PowerShell modules used by the solution are (all loaded as managed dependency):
-- PnP.PowerShell (loaded as  managed dependency)
+- PnP.PowerShell
-- Microsoft.Graph.Authentication (loaded as  managed dependency)
+- Microsoft.Graph.Authentication
-- Microsoft.Graph.Teams (loaded as  managed dependency)
+- Microsoft.Graph.Teams
-- Microsoft.Graph.Groups (loaded as  managed dependency)
+- Microsoft.Graph.Groups
-- Microsoft.Graph.Files (explicitely inclueded in the solution due to issues when trying to load it as managed dependency)

 The explicitely added Application Settings used by the Function App are:
 - WEBSITE_RUN_FROM_PACKAGE (set to "1")